-(1) Bikes & Bloomers – Freedom of Movement: the bike, the bloomer and female cyclist in late 19th century Britain – explores the role and importance of the bloomer (and attending ideas of rational dress) in legitimising women’s independent mobility in public space.
-In addition to conducting archival research, the research team has (hand)made a collection of Victorian cycle wear based on British patents lodged between 1896-1899 in collaboration with a pattern cutter, weaver, filmmaker and artist.
-The project has produced lots of talks, demonstration/performances Open Days, Bloomer Making Workshops, Bloomer Rides, articles, sewing patterns and an exhibition.
+(1) Bikes & Bloomers – Freedom of Movement: the bike, the bloomer and female cyclist in late 19th century Britain – focuses on lesser-known stories about Victorian engineering, early wearable technology, hacker culture and radical feminist cultures of invention.
+More specifically, it is about cycle wear inventors and their contributions to cycling’s past.
+In addition to conducting in-depth archival research, the research team (hand)made a collection of Victorian cycle wear based on British patents lodged between 1896-1899 in collaboration with a pattern cutter, weaver, filmmaker and artist.
+The project has produced lots of talks, demonstration/performances Open Days, Sewing Workshops, Bike Rides, articles, sewing patterns and an exhibition.

 (2) Transmissions & Entanglements – a series of meetings with interdisciplinary partners engaged in cutting edge representational knowledge practice (i.e people who transform their findings into a range of objects, sensory engagements, events, interventions beyond that of talk and text etc).
 This new funding builds on work conducted early 2013 with support from Intel’s Interaction and Experience Research group to develop a series of international interdisciplinary symposiums/workshops.
 Event 1: April 8 2013, University of California, Irvine.
 Event 2: June 13-15 2013, Goldsmiths, UK.
 Event 3: June 11-14 2014, Goldsmiths.
 Event 4: July 1-3, 2015, Digital Cultures Research Lab, Lüneburg, Germany.

 This ongoing experimental project explores critical making practices for sociological